Keep Batteries out of the Trash and Recycling Bins

 1. COLLECT: Collect your used batteries in a non-metal container.

-a man taping his battery
+a man taping a battery terminal

 2. PROTECT: Cover the terminals of rechargeable, lithium and alkaline batteries over 9V with electrical tape to prevent sparks.